pullz6/FROM_SCRATCH_/README.md

-# Model_Serving
+# Random Forest From Scratch

-Welcome to this series where we code popular machine learning alogirthims from scratch.
+Welcome to this series where we code popular machine learning alogirthims from scratch, episode 1.
+We will be creating a Random Forest from scratch.